rwndy/course-web-fullstack/chapter-5/part-22/README.md

 ## Libraries

-There are various ORM libraries in Node.js ecosystem like waterline, Sequelize, Knex, and Bookshelf.
+There are various ORM libraries in Node.js ecosystem like Sequelize, TypeORM, waterline, Knex, Bookshelf, etc. Some platforms don't require ORM if there's a suitable SDK (Software Development Kit).

 ## Architecture